Dejan Vasiljevic

-Dejan "DJ" Vasiljevic (born 26 April 1997) is an Australian professional basketball player for the Adelaide 36ers of the National Basketball League (NBL).
+Dejan "DJ" Vasiljevic (born 26 April 1997) is an Australian professional basketball player for the New Zealand Breakers of the National Basketball League (NBL).
 He played college basketball for the Miami Hurricanes before joining the Sydney Kings in 2020.
 He won two NBL championships with the Kings in 2022 and 2023.

 Early life and career

-Vasiljevic was born in Calgary, Alberta, to semipro Serbian handball players.
+Vasiljevic was born in Calgary, Alberta, to semi-pro Serbian handball players.
 He moved with his family to Melbourne at the age of six.
 Growing up, Vasiljevic played soccer, tennis, and cricket, and did not begin playing basketball until the age of 12.
 His father attempted to mold him after Croatian basketball player Drazen Petrovic.
 He attended Bacchus Marsh Grammar School in Bacchus Marsh, Victoria.

 In 2013, Vasiljevic played one game for the Melbourne Tigers in the Big V. He moved to Canberra in 2014 to attend the Australian Institute of Sport (AIS).
 In 2014 and 2015, he played for the BA Centre of Excellence in the South East Australian Basketball League (SEABL).

 While at the AIS in Canberra, Vasiljevic attended Lake Ginninderra College.
 He helped Lake Ginninderra win the national title at the 2015 Australian schools championships alongside teammate Jack White.
 Vasiljevic scored 45 points in the final.

 In 2016, Vasiljevic played nine games for the Diamond Valley Eagles in the Big V.